ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/src/pages/getting-started/index.md

 | The three lines above import the `AgGridReact` and `AgGridColumn` components, the grid
 | "structure" stylesheet (`ag-grid.css`), and one of the available grid themes: (`ag-theme-alpine.css`).
 |
-| The grid ships [several different themes](https://www.ag-grid.com/javascript-grid-styling/); pick one
+| The grid ships [several different themes](../styling/); pick one that matches your project
-| that matches your project design.
-You can customise it further with Sass variables, a technique
-| which we will cover further down the road.</p>
+| design.
+You can customise it further with Sass variables, a technique which we will cover further down the road.
 |
 | ```jsx
 | const [rowData, setRowData] = useState([